DOsgoodCU/filinks/README.md

 I need to:
   -add links to capstones
-  -add wiiet links (make sure cached, probalby point to that, include spreadsheet) -check for broken links, decide what to do
+  -add wiiet links (make sure cached, probalby point to that, include spreadsheet)
+    It is already a repo: git@bitbucket.org:jturmelle/wiiedu.git
+    Ive asked Jeff to move it to https://github.com/ccsfist We should change it to be directly hosted on github.io -check for broken links, decide what to do
-  -make sure everything is cached, if only backups -make a version that can create short lists of stuff for donors/partners -figure out where to host
+  -make sure everything is cached, if only backups -make a version that can create short lists of stuff for donors/partners -figure out where to host for real version
+  -Columbia commons cant be scraped, emailed ac@columbia.edu asking about their many APIs...
-  -Use AI to combine columbia commons with publications, using columbia commons when duplicates -Use ai to figure out which are not public domain, strategically use iri server with password.
+    Should add to publications csv, find duplicates, ask which/both or if already commons just skip -Use ai to figure out which are not public domain, strategically use iri server with password.
   -formatting?
-  -Plan for updating publications (not duplicate with commons)
+  -Plan for updating publications (not duplicate with commons) -Make category that hovers near the top always

   Broken links Ive found: